Pole Barn Design Details That Are Easy to Miss — and Hard to Fix

 However, including utilities in a pole barn’s original design saves the expense and headache of installing them separately later.
 Utility installation often requires emptying large sections of the barn to ensure accessibility, and the client may be left without a usable building for several weeks.
 Not to mention the ensuing cleanup.

-Avoiding Pole Barn Design Flaws From the Onset
+Pole Barn Design FAQs

 Topics: Behind the Scenes, Process, Resources, Pole Barns